 - lemon juice

-For just about any apple dessert, you want to have an apple that can hold it’s shape, has a nuanced flavor and a slight tartness to break up the sweetness of the sugar.
-Using a combination of apples is helpful because it introduces a few different types of flavors and textures to the pie.
-Gala and Granny Smith apples are both good choices for apple crisp because they don’t get mushy after a long bake in the oven, and they have a sweet and tart flavor to them.
+For just about any apple dessert, you want to have an apple that can hold its shape and has a nuanced flavor with a slight tartness to break up the sweetness of the sugar.
+A combination of apples is helpful because it introduces a few different flavors and textures to the dessert.
+Gala and Granny Smith apples are both good choices for apple crisp because they don’t get mushy after a long bake in the oven, they have a sweet-and-tart flavor, and they are readily available at most grocery stores and farmers markets.

 Other Good Baking Apples